Doodles, Scribbles and iPencil Creations

 I never thought about doodling as being an art form...but drawing is drawing and you are expressing yourself as an artist with your imagination and inspirations.

-This is a felt tip crosshatch doodle with an image inside of the design...see if you can tell what or where it is...What started out as a doodle, turned out to be a card....
+My favorite doodle is above, done with felt-tip crosshatch strokes...with an image inside of the design.
+See if you can find what or where it is...What started out as a doodle, turned out to be a card....

 Felt Tip Pens -